 From about 7:30am to 4:30pm on both days, I reviewed information I had learned during my pool dives and classroom instruction in Shanghai.
 I also learned how to plan dives, set up gear, break down gear, and use a compass (which I failed at, miserably).
 We reviewed many of the skills previously learned, like how to clear a flooded mask, and what to do if you run out of air.

 TUSA took us to four different sites for a total of six dives, each dive lasting for around 40-45 minutes.
 The company also included two “tea times” with coffee, tea and pastries, and a healthy lunch buffet, with a multitude of salads, quiches, proteins and bread.
-For more information on my scuba trip, read the previous post.
+For more information on my scuba trip, read my previous post: Diving the Great Barrier Reef.

 When I arrived back to the hostel, I was able to attend an “authentic Australian BBQ” at their sister hostel, Tropic Days.
 For $14 I was able to sample barramundi, the area’s famous fish, emu, kangaroo, and crocodile.
 The emu was a bit like lean beef, the kangaroo like tender steak, and the crocodile, to no surprise, tasted just like chicken.